zegetech/zegetech.github.io/_posts/2019-02-10-rails-on-docker.md

 ## The Rails Docker image
 In order to start developing, we need a docker container with the rails environment.
 We'll build an image for that.
 Docker keeps track of your image as you make edits in the docker cache.
 In order to track, we need the main files that manage the rails application as well as the main docker files.
 First thing you need according to [docker compose](https://docs.docker.com/compose/rails/#define-the-project) are the following files
 1. `Dockerfile` using whatever is the latest version of ruby on alpine.
 We use alpine because we want the smallest footprint possible for out app.
-And you change to another distro like ubuntu, then make sure you use the appropriate package manager e.g. apt-get instead of apk
+If you change to another distro like ubuntu, then make sure you use the appropriate package manager e.g. apt-get instead of apk
 2. `Gemfile` with rails declaration
 3. `Gemfile.lock` that will be blank
-4. `docker-compose` for running docker commands easier
+4. `docker-compose` to make running docker commands easier
-5. `.dockerignore` file to exclude certain files in the build.
-This helps keep image smaller
+5. `.dockerignore` file to exclude certain files from the build.
+This helps keep the image small.

-These four files need to reside in a folder where our app will be.
-Details of what it does are included in the comments alongside the commands.
+These four files need to reside in the folder where our app will be.
+Details of what the commands do are included in the comments alongside the commands.

 ```docker
 # Dockerfile